armintoepfer/QuasiRecomb/README.md

 ## RUN:
 ### Local / Global reconstruction
  `java -jar QuasiRecomb.jar -i alignment.bam`
- Reads need to be properly aligned.
+ Reads need to be properly aligned and the aligment (BAM) needs to be indexed (BAI) .

 ### Conservative reconstruction
  `-conservative`